r-elsa/invoicing/README.md

 The user can log out of the application.
 The application does not yet count the total amount of the invoice/invoices.

-Ahe application does not yet take into account XSS and CSRF.
+The application does not yet take into account XSS and CSRF.
 The application does not yet use all of the intended tables in the database.
 The user can not yet make changes and/or delete and invoice or sort invoices based on parameters.